-Explanation: During server initialization, an error was detected while initializing the server immediately shut down.
+- Explanation: During server initialization, an error was detected while initializing the server Application object. - Possible Cause This message is commonly logged when the driver is started and then immediately shut down.
 This can happen during installation, when the shim is started to generate keys or configure SSL.
-You can safely ignore this message in those cases.
+You can safely ignore this message in those cases. - Action: See the error logs for additional messages that indicate the cause of the error.